Linx-ESP/auto-compress-roms/README.md

 - `Failed to detect file type of`
   - This is not a problem.
 Unp (unpack) will output this for each file that is not a .zip/.tar/.rar/...
+- Multidisc games
+  - If the original program used outputs them with the same name, it will overwrite itself.
+    - GameCube 2-Disc games (e.g. Tales of Symphonia) won't work.
+It won't convert the second file.

 ### Recommended paths
 ```